Psoriasis Treatment in the Florida Keys

 - Injected medications for psoriasis

 If you are experiencing symptoms of psoriasis, visit Pruett Dermatology.
-Dr. Pruett is an experienced, board-certified skin doctor and dermatologic surgeon who has been serving the Florida Keys community for over 25 years.
+Our providers are experienced, board-certified skin doctors and dermatologic surgeons who has been serving the Florida Keys community for over 25 years.
 Pruett Dermatology offers psoriasis treatment and cares for every individual patient with a personal touch.
 Visit our warm and welcoming office today or schedule an appointment by calling 305.664.8828 or fill out the form on this page.